-‘Alaskan Bush People’ Update: Bear Previews The Joker Cosplay; Gabe Brown Makes Social Media Comeback
+‘Alaskan Bush People’ Update: Bear Previews The Joker Cosplay, Gabe Brown Makes Social Media Comeback

 Are These Early ‘ABP’ Season 8 Promotions?

-Both Bear and Gabe made a cameo during Alaskan Bush People Christmas Special which aired last December 15 on the Discovery Channel.
+Both Bear and Gabe made a cameo appearance during the Alaskan Bush People Christmas Special which aired last December 15 on the Discovery Channel.
 Bear’s sequence included a quick update on Mr. Cupcake, the Browns’ lovable and best bush dog.
-He was also present during the surprise Christmas eve dinner for their mom Ami.
+He was also present during the surprise Christmas eve dinner for their mom, Ami.

 On the other hand, earlier that day, Gabe joined Ami’s visit to the hospital.
 Billy remarked that his fourth son is very reserved and noted that accompanying them is basically his role in the surprise.
-He stayed by his parent’s side which was basically his role in the Christmas surprise so his other siblings could prepare the dinner venue.
-However, he didn’t show up during the actual reveal leaving a seat at the Christmas table noticeably empty.
+He stayed by his parent’s side, which was basically his role in the Christmas surprise so his other siblings could prepare the dinner.
+However, he didn’t show up during the actual meal, and he left his seat at the Christmas table noticeably empty.

-While the reason why Gabe skipped the actual party remains unknown, his recent Inta is said to be, according to insiders, an early hint of promotion for the reality show’ upcoming season.
+While the reason why Gabe skipped the actual party remains unknown, his recent Instagram is said to be, according to insiders, an early promotion for the reality show’ upcoming season.

-Alaskan Bush People Season 8 hasn’t been confirmed yet but many reports claim that its actually on the works and the scenes were already been filmed in Colorado and other key locations.
+Alaskan Bush People Season 8 hasn’t been confirmed yet, but many reports claim that its actually in the works, and the scenes were already filmed in Colorado and other key locations.

-In addition, several rumors claim that Rainy’s photograph with a crew member was actually taken during the eight season filming where the star’s hair was captured short and considerably different from her hairstyle during the Christmas special.
+In addition, several rumors claim that Rain’s photograph with a crew member was actually taken during the eighth season filming when her hair was still short.

-Stay tuned on Inquisitr for more Alaskan Bush People updates.
+Stay tuned to the Inquisitr for more Alaskan Bush People updates.